You might want to go abroad to have cancer treatment. Find out what NHS funding options you have.

-The EU directive route might allow you to claim back some or all the costs of planned medical treatment in the EEA.
+The EU directive route might allow you to claim back some or all the costs of planned medical treatment in the EEA, but not Switzerland.
 The treatment must be available on the NHS.

 There’s no guarantee that you will get funding.
-Always check this first with your Clinical Commissioning Group (CCG).
 You will usually need to pay the treatment costs upfront.

-Unlike the S2 route, you may be able to claim towards private or state funded treatment.
+Unlike the S2 funding route, you may be able to claim towards private or state funded treatment.
 But you can only claim back the amount the treatment would have cost on the NHS.
-Your CCG can work out the amount that you could claim and advise you further.